cathydutton/cathydutton.github.io/_drafts/2017-03-19-why-am-i-using-sass?.md

 ---------------------------------------------------------

-Why am I using Sass?
-I asked myself this question recently when doing some maintenance on my blog.

-I love Sass and all of the features it brings, but in my particular use case was its inclusion still necasary.

-Insert noce Sass stuff

 I started to look at why and how I was using it, more specificaly what ptoblems was it solving?